 I'm a combinatorial mathematician at Middlesex University in north London, England.
 I'm married to Rachel, a Methodist minister, and we live in Ealing in west London.

 I play, dance and call mostly English folk music and dances.
 My main instrument's the recorder, but I also play 5-string banjo and piano, and sing.
-My arsenal of recorders is into double figures, which seems rather a lot for someone with only one mouth, but mostly I play a Moeck 529 ebony descant, a 20th century German version of an 18th century Belgian instrument by Jean-Hyacinth-Joseph Rottenburgh.
+My arsenal of recorders is into double figures, which seems rather a lot for someone with only one mouth, but mostly I play Moeck descants in ebony and boxwood, both 20th century German versions of 18th century Belgian instruments by Jean-Hyacinth-Joseph Rottenburgh.

 I play with Momentum and other bands and temporary clumps of musicians for one-off events.
 I lead the Cecil Sharp House Monday Musicians.
 I dance, play and call at Ealing Country Dance Club.
 If you'd like to book one of these groups, or just know more about any of them, then please contact me.